JeromeA/LispIdeaPlugin/NOTES.md

 * At the beginning of this method, the myEditor.myDocument contains the original text.
 * Then the names are removed.
 * Then the call to TemplateManager.getInstance(myProject).startTemplate() is inserting an uppercase version of the names.

+When startTemplate() is called, myRenameOffset already contains the wrong range [8,25] instead of [16,25].
+Unfortunately, the InplaceRefactoring constructor